CaesarSilvae/pontryagin-calc/README.md

 │    ├── saveMat.m        # Matrix saver
 │    └── toLog.m          # Log keeper
 ├── data_D2to32.zip   # Zip folder containing data generated for D=2 to D=32 dimension
-├── matrices/         # Folder to store the generated matrices ├── excel_files/      # Folder to store the generated excel files ├── README.md         # Project documentation
+├── backup/*          # Folder to store the previously generated outputs ├── matrices/*        # Folder to store the generated matrices ├── excel_files/*     # Folder to store the generated excel files ├── README.md         # Project documentation
 └── LICENSE           # License file (MIT or other)
 ```

+The folders with asterisk are generated at runtime.

 ## Overview
 ### How to Run